TowoLabs/walletconnect-docs/docs/advanced/multichain/rpc-reference/bitcoin-rpc.md

 ### Parameters
 * `Object`
     * `account` : `String` - _(Required)_ The connected account's first external address.
-    * `includeAddresses` : `String[]` - _(Optional)_ Include specific addresses, even if they have previous activity or no UTXOs.
+    * `includeAddresses` : `String[]` - _(Optional)_ Include certain additional addresses, regardless of balance or previous use.
-    * `intentions` : `String[]` - _(Optional)_ Filter what addresses to return, e.g. just for "payments" or "ordinals".
+    * `intentions` : `String[]` - _(Optional)_ Filter what addresses to return, e.g. "payments", "change" or "ordinals".

 ### Returns
 * `Array`
     * `Object`
-        * `address` : `String` - _(Required)_ A public address belonging to the account.
+        * `address` : `String` - _(Required)_ Public address belonging to the account.
-        * `publicKey` : `String` - _(Optional)_ The public key for the derivation path.
+        * `publicKey` : `String` - _(Optional)_ Public key for the derivation path.
         * `path` : `String` - _(Optional)_ Derivation path of the address e.g. "m/84'/0'/0'/0/0".
-        * `intention`: `String` - _(Optional)_ The intention of the address.
+        * `intention`: `String` - _(Optional)_ Intention of the address, e.g. "payments", "change" or "ordinals".

-Wallets **should** always include the account address and addresses with one or more UTXOs, assuming that no `intentions` were specified.
+Wallets **should** always include the first external address and all addresses with one or more UTXOs, unless they're filtered by `intentions`.

+Dynamic wallets **should** include minimum 2 unused change and receive addresses.
+Otherwise dapps may have to request [getAccountAddresses](#getAccountAddresses) after every transaction to discover the new addresses and keep track of the user's total balance.

 Wallets **must** never return more than 20 unused addresses to avoid breaking the [gap limit](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#address-gap-limit).

-Dynamic wallets **should** include minimum 2 and maximum 5 unused change and receive addresses respectively.
-By returning fewer addresses the user experience worsens as [getAccountAddresses](#getAccountAddresses) must be called more often.
-By returning more addresses, dapps potentially monitor and learn about future transactions.

 ### Example: Dynamic Wallet
 The example below specifies a result from a dynamic wallet.
-For the sake of this example, receive and change addresses with index 3-4 are considered unused and addresses with paths m/44'/0'/0'/0/7 and m/84'/0'/0'/0/2 are considered to have UTXOs.
+For the sake of this example, receive and change addresses with index 3-4 are considered unused and addresses with paths m/49'/0'/0'/0/7 and m/84'/0'/0'/0/2 are considered to have UTXOs.

+Assuming the dapp monitors all returned addresses for balance changes, a new request to `getAccountAddresses` is only needed when all UTXOs have been spent, all unused receive or all unused change addresses have been used.

 ```javascript
 // Request